flekschas/regl-scatterplot/README.md

 // get width
 const width = scatterplot.attr('width');

+// Set the aspect ratio of the scatterplot.
+This aspect ratio is referring to
+// your data source and **not** the aspect ratio of the canvas element!
+By
+// default it is assumed that your data us following a 1:1 ratio and this ratio
+// is preserved even if your canvas element has some other aspect ratio.
+But if
+// you wanted you could provide data that's going from [0,2] in x and [0,1] in y
+// in which case you'd have to set the aspect ratio as follows to `2`. scatterplot.attr({ aspectRatio: 2.0 });
 ```

 Nullifiable: an attribute is considered _nullifiable_ if you can unset it.
 Attributes that are not _nullifiable_ can be used, i.e., if you call `scatterplot.attr({ width: 0 });` will not change the width as `0` is interpreted as a falsey value.